-Now back at home, Raskolnikov rushes to the little hole in the wall and sticks his hand in.
-He's afraid that some little piece of evidence is in there and he's sure they will search soon.
+Now back at home, Raskolnikov rushes to the little hole in the wall and sticks in his hand.
+He's afraid that some little piece of evidence is in there, and he's sure they will search soon.

 Satisfied there is nothing, he leaves his room to meet up with his mother, sister, and Razumihin.

 As he comes out, the porter is pointing him out to a man.
 Raskolnikov wants to know what it's all about, and the porter says the man was asking who he was.

 Raskolnikov catches up to the man and asks what his deal is.